You are invited to apply for a philosophy class at New York University, specially designed for high school students.

 This class is an opportunity to go deeper into questions that have fascinated thinkers for thousands of years, learning what famous philosophers have to say about these questions and learning to better develop and articulate and defend your own views.
 (Studies also show that students who study philosophy improve their reading and critical thinking and even math skills!)
 It is also an opportunity to work with professors and students at NYU, which has one of the leading philosophy departments in the world.

 - Costs: The standard cost of a course like this at NYU is $6,640, but this course is offered free of charge thanks to the sponsorship of the NYU philosophy department and the New York Institute of Philosophy.
-This includes tuition, MTA cards as needed, and dinner.

 - Credit: This is a 0-credit course, which means that you will receive a transcript from NYU verifying your participation in the course and the grade you receive.